m3db/m3/docs/architecture/commitlogs.md

 ### Compaction

 There is currently no compaction process for commitlogs.
-They are written once and remain as they are until they fall out of retention period and are deleted.
+They are deleted once they fall out of their configurable retention period *or* all the [fileset files](storage.md) for that period are flushed.